 - Diabetes - if you have constant high blood sugar levels, you may always feel sleepy.

 So, as you can see, there are a number of reasons as to why you’re struggling to get up in the morning!
 We want you to feel awake and energetic every day so that you can feel productive, motivated and determined all week.
 So, how do we do this?

 This section tends to focus more on the mental stimulation of waking up in the morning.
-If you find that your mood is constantly low and suffering, which makes you want to stay in bed all day, you might want to consider these tips from Medical News Today.
+If you find that your mood is constantly low and suffering, which makes you want to stay in bed all day, you might want to consider these tips from Medical Health America.